AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 Compute is cheap.
 Moving data to the compute is what kills you.

 The AI hardware battle is largely a fight over memory bandwidth.
-HBM is the current king, packaging memory directly next to the compute die using complex 2.5D packaging techniques (like TSMC's CoWoS).
+HBM (High Bandwidth Memory) is the current king, packaging memory directly next to the compute die using complex 2.5D packaging techniques, primarily TSMC's CoWoS (Chip-on-Wafer-on-Substrate).

 If you profile your PyTorch inference scripts, you will realize you aren't compute-bound.
 You are memory-bound.
-The GPU cores are sitting idle, twiddling their thumbs, waiting for weights to be loaded from VRAM.
+The massive, powerful GPU cores are sitting idle, twiddling their thumbs, waiting for massive weight matrices and the KV (Key-Value) cache to be loaded from VRAM into the compute registers.

 ```python